Mershon Auditorium

 When plans were announced to build a new auditorium, Dr. Held was contacted to design an instrument for the space.
 At the time the auditorium's capacity was closer to 3,300 seats.

 Dr. Held became the head of the Keyboard Department in 1946 and kept the title for over 30 years.
 While at the university, Dr. Held established an Organ Department, something the university did not have at the time.
 Today, despite the enormous size of the university, the School of Music no longer has an Organ Department nor does it have a degree specializing in Organ.
-For more information about Dr. Held, check out this article from the March 2008 issue of "The American Organist."

 In 1969 several changes were made to the organ.
 A few ranks of pipes were added and some ranks were extended in pitch.
 Other ranks were adjusted tonally to have a brighter sound which was becoming more popular at the time.
 No significant changes have been made since.